 Much of the discussions regarding the accuracy of the exchange parameters determined with the MFT has revolved around the results for bcc Fe.
-This is a material where conventional MFT calculations in the LWA and self-consistent total energy calculations agree very well and where the introduction of any correction scheme therefore has little room to improve the results.
-This excellent agreement can be understood to be partly due to the error cancelation between the neglect of the constraining fields and the assumption of intra-atomic collinearity in the calculations.
-The exchange parameters of the transverse field method therefore agree very well with the results of calculations using the MFT in the LWA, while the corrected frozen magnon method gives slightly different quantitative predictions for the exchange parameters.

-But for any material and state where ${\bf B}^{C}({\bf r}) \sim {\bf B}^{XC}({\bf r})$, significant differences can be expected between non-self-consistent and self-consistent results.
+This is a material where conventional MFT calculations in the LWA and self-consistent total energy calculations agree very well for small deviations in the magnetic structure and where the introduction of any correction scheme therefore has little room for improving the results.
+This excellent agreement can be understood to be partly due to the error cancelation between (i) the neglect of the constraining fields and (ii) the assumption of intra-atomic collinearity in the calculations.
+Therefore, the bcc Fe exchange parameters of the transverse field method agree very well with the results of calculations using the MFT in the LWA, while the corrected frozen magnon method gives slightly different quantitative predictions for the exchange parameters.
+But for any material and state where ${\bf B}^{C}({\bf r}) \gtrsim {\bf B}^{XC}({\bf r})$, significant differences can be expected between non-self-consistent and self-consistent results.
 This is the case for the spin-spiral total energy calculations for fcc Ni and FeCo, where the conventional use of the MFT doesn't result in a correct description of the total energy as a function of the directions of the moments.
 The neglect of the contributions of the constraining fields to the potential is crucial for this discrepancy as we can see from the comparison between our two different frozen magnon methods.

 We can see that going beyond the LWA through the use of the corrected frozen magnon- or transverse field method does result in a critical temperature that is significantly closer to experiments for fcc Ni using LSDA.
-Since the theoretical temperature is still too low this means that either the LSDA itself fails to give an accurate description of fcc Ni or a more complex treatment beyond the Heisenberg model is needed.
+When larger angles were applied, the exchange tended to weaken which indicates that either the LSDA itself fails to give an accurate description of fcc Ni or a more complex treatment beyond the Heisenberg model is needed.
 This finding is consistent with previous studies that go beyond the LWA.
-Besides turning to more accurate functionals, it would be interesting to see wether the theoretical predictions could be made more accurate by introducing longitudinal fluctuations of the magnetic moments into the model.
+Besides, turning to more accurate electronic structure methods, it would be interesting to see whether the theoretical predictions could be made more accurate by introducing longitudinal fluctuations of the magnetic moments into the effective Hamiltonian.